Sowing the Seeds of Love

 So I directed the two young ladies over to the tree house where they were happy for a time.
 They were playing house and mixing up all sorts of concoctions for a tea party.
 But then curiosity got the better of them, as it does!
 I watched with dubious doubt as they approached me with offers of ‘help’ for dad.
 So I resigned myself to try and be patient with them.
 With that, I proceeded to organize the seed sowing with my four extra eager hands and the forty thousand questions that also comes with them.

-The prevailing wind was quite strong that day with the result of me watching in horror as my delicate seeds were being spread to everywhere in the garden except my neat shallow drills.
-So after much stress and many bold words from daddy, I gave in and decided that this was not working and decided to leave it until another day, when in the future I was purchasing my seed packets I would make sure to buy an extra packet or two for young hands to sow as they wanted to.
-Either that or just wait until the little feckers were gone to bed!
+The prevailing wind was quite strong that day.
+As a result I watched on in horror!
+My delicate seeds were being spread everywhere in the garden except in my neat shallow drills.
+After much stress and many bold words from daddy, I gave in!
+I decided that this wasn't working and I should leave it until another day.

 Paul from Rosslare Harbour, Wexford

 Mix in some Ocean Leaves® Wild Organic Seaweed into your soil or compost when you are sowing your seeds to help them to grow.
 You can buy this and all your salad seeds and plants in all good garden centres such as in any of the nationwide branches of CountryLife Stores